While your students live on this earth, they will never be perfect. They’re going to mess up and make mistakes. It’s a part of life.

 If we are to be holy, like God, does that mean we can be perfect too?

 We will always be human, and God will always be God, meaning that we can never compare to his perfect “set apart-ness.”

 But then how can God ask us to be holy just like He is?

 Read 1 Peter 1:14-16.

 As obedient children, do not be conformed to the passions of your former ignorance, but as he who called you is holy, you also be holy in all your conduct, since it is written, “You shall be holy, for I am holy.”

-Here, scripture seems to define holiness when referring to ethical behavior.
+Here, scripture seems to define holiness as Holy character.

-So, put simply, being holy does not mean BEINGGod, but being LIKEGod in our ethical conduct.
+So, put simply, being holy does not mean BEING God, but being LIKE God in how we act and behave.

-It might seem impossible, and we certainly can’t even be perfect, but God wants us to conduct ourselves in a manner that would be described as “holy,” or set apart from the world.
+It might seem impossible, and we certainly can’t even be perfect, but God wants us to conduct ourselves in a manner that would be described as “holy,” or set apart.
+Different than everyone else.

 So, how do we do this?